 Just as justice is starting to win across the country, prosecutors, police, and their allies are once again trying to use fear to defeat it.

 In January 2020, bipartisan, measured, and common sense bail laws began in New York State.
 New York ended cash bail for most low-level offenses: misdemeanors & non-violent felonies.These modest reforms are simply a continuation of the steady decline in people detained pretrial all while crime rates have plummeted.
-But prosecutors and police have launched a coordinated campaign of fear and mistruths to roll back these reforms.
-They're using the same polarizing scare tactics that created mass incarceration to perpetuate it.
-We must reject their fear.
+Reforms have also already saved thousands from needless exposure to the Coronavirus in jails.
+But prosecutors and police are still pushing to roll back these reforms.
+We must reject their fear and dangerous policies.

 Pledge to spread the truth about Justice Reform